AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 ### How many Sites deployments can you connect to a remote DAM deployment after configuring Connected Assets?

-You can connect a maximum of four Sites deplyments to a remote DAM deployment after configuring Connected Assets.
+You can connect a maximum of four Sites deployments to a remote DAM deployment after configuring Connected Assets.
 For more information, see [Connected Assets architecture](#connected-assets-architecture).

 ### How many remote DAM deployments can you connect to a Sites deployment after configuring Connected Assets?